omgnetwork/ewallet/tools/local_geth_testnet/README.md

 # Local testnet geth setup for the eWallet

 This document will go throught a list of commands to run in order to have a working local geth testnet setup.
+Note that you docker compose file already has geth, this guide is only when you want to run it locally without docker.

 At the end you will have the following:
 - A primary address with some ETH and OMG